Identifying Early Stage Ultra-rare Mutations as Predictive Biomarkers of Lymphoma in High-risk versus Low-risk Breeds Within the Dog Aging Project

 Willingness to provide blood sample from dog at veterinary clinic

-- Dog living in King County, Washington.
+- Dogs living within driving distance of King County, Washington.

 - Dog can present to any clinic willing to participate.